ruby/setup-ruby/README.md

 ## Credits

+The current maintainer of this action is @eregon.
 Most of the Windows logic is from https://github.com/MSP-Greg/actions-ruby by MSP-Greg.
 Many thanks to MSP-Greg and Lars Kanis for the help with Ruby Installer.